Gr4pha/hyperledger-dynamic-smart-contract/readme.md

 ### Hyperledger Composer Playground

 The first possibility, in a development purpose, is to use the *composer-playground* tool to directly import the BNA (or copy-paste the .cto and .js files).
-Then, you will be able to play and test the smart contract without dependencies.
+Then, you will be able to play and test the smart contract without the Hyperledger Fabric dependencies.

 ```bash
 $ composer-playground -p 8080